xDaryamo/puccini/puccini-tosca/README.md

 The default format for output is YAML, but you can select JSON, XML, CBOR, or MessagePack instead with `--format/-f`.
 Note that Clout in JSON may lose some type information (e.g. JSON doesn't distinguish between an integer and a float).
-For this reason we also support a "compatible JSON" format ("cjson") that adds that type information.
+For this reason we also support a "compatible JSON" format ("xjson") that adds that type information.
 You would need specialized code to be able to consume this format.
 XML output uses a bespoke structure for maps and lists, which also must be specially consumed.
 (The `puccini-clout` tool supports all these formats as input.)